Crispy Roast Potatoes - Chinese Style

 This Chinese Crispy Roast Potatoes recipe absolutely caters to the Western style of eating roast potatoes.
-A crispy potato with wonderful Chinese fusion.
+A roasted potato that's parboiled with wonderful Chinese flavors before roasting to delicious crispiness.
 To me, it was a no-brainer.
-The first time I made Chinese Roast Potatoes for my parents, we couldn’t stop eating it.
+The first time I made Chinese Roast Potatoes for my parents, we couldn't stop eating it.
 Master Stocks are essential for poaching and braising chicken, duck and pork dishes, and now you can add the humble potato to the list.
 Bon Appetit! Приятного аппетита!

 - 8-10 cups water